Carbon-Chain Chemistry in the Interstellar Medium: Development of Carbon-Chain Chemistry

-Other radical-type species, such as CCH and CCS, would not behave as cyanopolyynes do, because they are efficiently destroyed by the gas-phase reactions with O or H$_{2}$ \citep{tani2019model}.
+Radical-type species, such as CCH and CCS, would not behave as cyanopolyynes do, because they are efficiently destroyed by the gas-phase reactions with O or H$_2$ \citep{tani2019model}.
 Their gas-phase peak abundances are reached just after WCCC starts to form them around 25 K, and decrease as the temperature increases.
-Thus, we expect that radical-type carbon-chain species are abundant in the lukewarm regions and deficient in the hot-core regions, whereas the emission of cyanopolyynes is expected to show their peak at the hot-core regions, similar to the emission of COMs.
-If we admit these two types of carbon-chain species, then radical-type species would be recognized as ``WCCC tracers'', whereas cyanopolyynes would be regarded as ``HCCC tracers''.
-The difference between WCCC and HCCC is that WCCC only refers to the carbon-chain formation starting from CH$_{4}$, which is important in lukewarm regions (25--35 K), while HCCC includes successive processes from the warm regions ($T\approx25-100$ K) to the hot-core region ($T>100$ K).
+Thus, we expect that radical-type carbon-chain species are abundant in the lukewarm regions and deficient in the hot-core regions, whereas the emission of cyanopolyynes is expected to show their peaks at the hot-core regions, similar to the emission of COMs.

+Basically, HCCC can operate even around low-mass YSOs, because higher temperature is the only important factor to distinguish from WCCC and low-mass YSOs will have localized regions reaching the required temperatures of $\sim 100\:$K. However, these regions are much smaller than the equivalent ones around MYSOs, making it more difficult to resolve the relevant temperature structures and detect the presence of HCCC around low-mass YSOs.

-The points of this section are summarized below. \begin{enumerate} \item Carbon-chain molecules account for around 40\% of the interstellar molecules.
-These molecules have been detected in the ISM since the 1970s, and an increased number of reported detections made by recent Green Bank 100m telescope (GBT) and Yebes 40m telescope observations are astonishing. \item WCCC refers to the carbon-chain formation mechanism in the lukewarm gas ($T\approx25-35$ K) starting from CH$_{4}$ desorbing from dust grains around 25 K. The gas-phase reaction between CH$_{4}$ and C$^{+}$ is the trigger of the WCCC mechanism. \item HCCC refers to the gas-phase carbon-chain formation and adsorption and accumulation in ice mantles during the warm-up phase ($T< 100$ K), and their sublimation in the hot-core phase ($T>100$ K). \end{enumerate}
+The main points of this section are summarized below: \begin{enumerate} \item Carbon-chain molecules account for around 44\% of the interstellar molecules.
+These molecules have been detected in the ISM since the 1970s, and an increased number of reported detections made by recent Green Bank 100m telescope (GBT) and Yebes 40m telescope observations are astonishing. \item WCCC refers to the carbon-chain formation mechanism in the lukewarm gas ($T\approx25-35$ K) starting from CH$_4$ desorbing from dust grains around 25 K. The gas-phase reaction between CH$_4$ and C$^+$ is the trigger of the WCCC mechanism. \item HCCC refers to the gas-phase carbon-chain formation and adsorption and accumulation in ice mantles during the warm-up phase ($T< 100$ K), and their sublimation in the hot-core phase ($T>100$ K). \end{enumerate}